tebri11/en-for-designers/storytelling/index.md

 Hi!
 I am a Junior Graphic Designer and I am specializing in creativity, web design, and visual identity.

+My way started about 11 years old...

-Since my childhood, I love everything about drawing.
-That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school.
+Since my childhood I love everything about drawing.
+That was the point why I decided to absolve an art course called DRAW PLANET which was in Pragues art school...
+And there is my first picture!

 This course prepared me for the exams in high school.

 My high school was DUKE - of Design and Art, Book Culture, and Economics Náhorní.
 During our studies, we had the required experience for 10 days chosen by us.
 I decided on a small IT company called Abuco ICT.
 They offered me a part-time job as a graphic designer and I took it.